The Occurrence Rate of Nearby Planetary Companions to Hot Jupiters: Introduction

-Fortunately, NASA's Transiting Exoplanet Survey Satellite (\tess{}) is enabling dramatic advancements in demographic studies of hot jupiter systems.
-Although hot jupiters have been routinely detected for decades, they are intrinsically rare \citep{Wright2012ApJ} and it is difficult to construct large statistical samples.
-Before TESS, the best statistical sample of hot jupiters was that from the \kepler\ mission, but because \kepler\ was only able to downlink data for about 200,000 stars, it only detected 40--60 hot jupiters from its primary mission \citep{Thompson2018ApJS, Yee2021AJ}.
-TESS, on the other hand, observes and downlinks data for millions of stars bright enough for hot jupiter detection each month.
+The apparent loneliness of hot jupiters suggests that high-eccentricity migration is likely the dominant formation pathway.
+Nevertheless, the relatively large uncertainty on the occurrence rate, a consequence of the relatively small number of hot jupiters searched, limits the strength of conclusions about hot jupiter formation that can be drawn.
+Thanks to its wide field of view, nearly full-sky coverage, and full-frame images with sufficient cadence, NASA's Transiting Exoplanet Survey Satellite (\tess{}) has brought a flood of hot jupiter candidates.
+Hot jupiters are intrinsically rare \citep{Wright2012ApJ}, and it is difficult to construct large statistical samples without this comprehensive sky coverage and high data volume.
+Before \tess{}, the best statistical sample of hot jupiters was from the \kepler{} mission, but because \kepler{} was only able to downlink data for about 200,000 stars, it only detected 40--60 hot jupiters from its primary mission \citep{2018ApJS..235...38T,Yee2021AJ}. \tess{}, on the other hand, observes and downlinks data for millions of stars bright enough for hot jupiter detection each month.
 As a result, it has already observed thousands of \hj s \citep{2021ApJS..254...39G}, the vast majority of which are new discoveries \citep[e.g.][]{Yee2022AJ, Yee2023ApJS, Rodriguez2021AJ, Rodriguez2023MNRAS, Schulte2024AJ}.
-This large number of discoveries, coupled with TESS's very high sensitivity to these planets (making large magnitude and volume-limited samples nearly complete) and relatively unbiased target selection, have enabled important advancements in hot jupiter population studies \citep[e.g.][]{2019AJ....158..141Z, Beleznay2022MNRAS, Yee2023ApJL}.
-Among these results is the first measurement of the occurrence rate of close companions around hot jupiters by \citet{Hord2021AJ}, who used a sample of about 179 hot jupiters to determine that about $7.3^{+15.2}_{-7.3}$\% of hot jupiters have a close planetary companion -- the first constraint on the fraction of hot jupiter systems that must form in a dynamically quiet manner.
-However, the relatively large uncertainty on the occurrence rate (a consequence of the relatively small number of hot jupiters searched), limits the strength of conclusions about hot jupiter formation that can be drawn.
+This large number of discoveries, coupled with TESS's very high sensitivity to these planets (making large magnitude- and volume-limited samples nearly complete) and relatively unbiased target selection, has enabled important advancements in hot jupiter population studies \citep[e.g.][]{2019AJ....158..141Z, Beleznay2022MNRAS, Yee2023ApJL}.
+Among these results was the measurement of the occurrence rate of nearby companions around hot jupiters by \citet{Hord2021AJ}, who used a sample of about 179 hot jupiters to determine that about $7.3^{+15.2}_{-7.3}$\% (median and 90\% interval, or $< 27.8\%$ at 95th-percentile upper limit) of hot jupiters have a nearby planetary companion.